Kofi Akpabli: Life

 Born in Accra, Akpabli grew up in Kotobabi and had his primary education at Providence Preparatory School, transferring in his final year to St. Kizito Middle School at Nima.
 He started Secondary education at Some Secondary School, Agbozume in the Volta Region of Ghana and continued at Nsaba Presby Secondary School at Agona Nsaba in the Central Region where he obtained his 'O' Level Certificate in 1990.
 He proceeded to St. Paul's Secondary School, Denu from 1990 to 1992; obtaining 'A' Level Certificate from here.

 Akpabli obtained his undergraduate degree from the University of Cape Coast in the Central Region from 1993 to 1998 where he completed with honours in Primary Education.
 In 2002 he enrolled for an MPhil in tourism programme from the same university.
-After a one-year study tour in the UK, he took interest in travel writing as practised in the British press.
+After a one-year study tour in the UK, he took interest in travel writing as practiced in the British press.
 Back in Ghana in 2004, Akpabli completed his MPhil degree in 2005.
 His thesis was entitled 'Promoting Tourism through Travel Writing in Ghanaian Newspapers.'
 Between 2006 and 2007, he attended the University of Ghana to obtain a Master of Arts Degree in Communication Studies.
 His MA major was journalism and public relations.